July 11, 2018

 Bob Dylan’s Archives, No Longer a Rolling Stone, to Be Housed in Olson Kundig-Designed Center

-The famed singer-songwriter’s archives will be housed in a brand new building within Tulsa’s industrial arts district.
+The famed singer-songwriter’s vast archives will be housed in a brand new building within Tulsa’s industrial arts district.

 Tulsa, Oklahoma is one step closer to becoming the epicenter for all things Bob Dylan.